voidframework/voidframework.github.io/content/doc/scheduler/scheduling-local-job.en.md

 The `@Scheduled` annotation accepts the following parameters:

-* `fixedDelay` defines the time in milliseconds between the end of the last execution and the next execution.
+* `fixedDelay` the time in milliseconds between the end of the last execution and the next execution.
 The default value is `0` (disabled).

-* `fixedRate` defines the time in milliseconds between each execution.
+* `fixedRate` the time in milliseconds between each execution.
 The default value is `0` (disabled).

-* `initialDelay` defines the time in milliseconds to wait before the first execution of "fixedDelay" or "fixedRate".
+* `initialDelay` the time in milliseconds to wait before the first execution of "fixedDelay" or "fixedRate".
 The default value is `0` (disabled).

-* `cron` defines a CRON-like expression.
+* `cron` a CRON-like expression.
 The default value is empty (disabled).

-* `cronZone` defines the time zone for which the CRON expression will be resolved.
+* `cronZone` the time zone for which the CRON expression will be resolved.
 The default value is `UTC`.